Pgrapher Configuration Improvements

 To provide more flexibility a Jsonnet library pgraph.jsonnet has been

 developed.
-It hinges on the concept of a pnode
+It hinges on the concept of a pnode.
+A pnode is an

 abstract node which represents ("wraps") either a single INode